Michael Ian Black Faces Backlash For Supporting Louis CK’s Comedy Comeback

-In his Tweet, Black said, “Will take heat for this, but people have to be allowed to serve their time and move on with their lives.”
+In his tweet, Black said, “Will take heat for this, but people have to be allowed to serve their time and move on with their lives.”

 Will take heat for this, but people have to be allowed to serve their time and move on with their lives.
 I don't know if it's been long enough, or his career will recover, or if people will have him back, but I'm happy to see him try. https://t.co/QmqdGJnIjy